Trial of Lord George Gordon: Trial

 Gordon retained two barristers for his defence, Thomas Erskine and Lloyd Kenyon, and was arraigned by the Attorney General before Lord Mansfield in the Court of King's Bench on 5 February 1781, pleading not guilty.
 The Attorney General opened, managing to accidentally reduce the evidence of some of his own witnesses to ridicule; this was offset by Kenyon's confusing and poor speech in Gordon's defence.
 Kenyon, an equity barrister with little experience of public speaking, was noted as "a curious choice for the defence", and seeing the reaction of the jury to his speech, Erskine asked for leave to delay giving his speech, which was granted.

 Following the testimony of 12 witnesses, who stated that Gordon was of excellent character and was loyal to both the king and the constitution, Erskine rose, and instead of arguing that Gordon had not been involved instead took the line that his crimes did not constitute treason.
 High treason was at the time still based on the Treason Act 1351, which mandated that the definition of treason could not be extended by judges.
 Notwithstanding this, the judiciary had extended this to include constructive treason.
 Erskine was successful in showing that Gordon's motives had only been to defend his nation, not to harm it, and that without the intention to commit treason, no treason could be committed.
-The original law required the act to be treasonous in nature, not in consequence, and Gordon's crimes fell into the second category.
+The Treason Act 1351 required the act to be treasonous in nature, not in consequence, and Gordon's crimes fell into the second category.

 Erskine's speech was replied to by the Solicitor General, James Mansfield, and the summing-up by Lord Mansfield was not favorable to Gordon.
 However, Erskine's reasoning carried the day with the jury, who found Lord George not guilty.